Can a Chihuahua Kill You? Understanding the Risks and Safety Measures

 How to Minimize Risk of Injury

-When it comes to interacting with Chihuahuas, understanding how to handle them gently is key.
+When interacting with Chihuahuas, understanding how to handle them gently is key.
 These little dogs can be quite sensitive and vulnerable to fear-based behaviors.
 Let’s explore a few important strategies for minimizing the risk of injury and creating a safe environment for everyone.

 Practice Gentle Handling